amroghoneim/Tomasulo-with-speculation/README.md

 I also have a main driver function that combines all these functions, initializes all data types, where it initializes the data structures that represent the instruction buffer, reorder buffer, reservation stations , memory and register file.
 This function is also responsible for a cycle by cycle output of results where it shows all changes happening in the mentioned most data structures above to allow for a better analysis of the results.
 It then outputs the total number of clock cycles, IPC and branch prediction if there is any.

+# User Guide
+The program begins by asking the user for the text file name.
+The user must add the complete data path if the text file is not in the project folder.
+Ex: “filname.txt” if included in project folder.
+Ex: “Users:/project/filename.txt” if not included in project folder.

+The input instructions must follow the following format:
+The Opcode is lowercase
+There must be a space between the opcode and rd
+No spaces should be present in the rest of the instruction

+example:
+The user is then asked to input the starting address of the program.
+The program then asks the user to  input the address and data respectively.
+Please note that the user must input -1 when the program asks for an address to stop receiving input.
+The program then executes!